-If an exclusion is relating to an isolated incident, before deciding to exclude, Bugle School will ensure that:
+Before deciding to exclude, Bugle School will ensure that:

-- a thorough investigation has been carried out - the child being considered for exclusion has been encouraged to give their version of events - consideration is given to whether the incident may have been provoked, for example by bullying or by racial harassment - a written record of actions taken and interviews with the child are kept - an exclusion is only made where the evidence shows that the child was responsible for the incident.
-If an exclusion is relating to persistent low-level breaches of the school's behaviour policy and/or where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school, before deciding to exclude, Bugle School will ensure that: - a behaviour support plan has been in place for the pupil
+- a thorough investigation has been carried out - the child being considered for exclusion has been encouraged to give their version of events - consideration is given to whether the incident may have been provoked, for example by bullying or by racial harassment

-- strategies for support have been explored and reasonable adjustments are in place to help the pupil manage their behaviour - referrals to other agencies have been considered/made - plans have been discussed with parents/carers - records are kept showing steps taken on MyConcern/as part of a SEND chronology document
+a written record of actions taken and interviews with the child are kept. an exclusion is only made where the evidence shows that the child was responsible for the incident.

-Updated October 2024
+Updated September 2023

-To be reviewed October 2025
+To be reviewed September 2024

-3 Core Values
+3 Golden Rules